radekska/simple_codes/Files&Streams/File&Streams-challenge3/README.md

-Creats file and takes text input from user.
+Creats file and saves text input from user to created file.